blahosyl/enlightened-publishing/README.md

 ### Bugs

-[Known](https://github.com/blahosyl/enlightened-publishing/issues) and [solved bugs/enhancements](https://github.com/blahosyl/enlightened-publishing/issues?q=is%3Aissue+is%3Aclosed) are tracked in [GitHub Issues](https://github.com/blahosyl/enlightened-publishing/issues).
+[Known](https://github.com/blahosyl/enlightened-publishing/issues) and [solved bugs/enhancements](https://github.com/blahosyl/enlightened-publishing/issues?q=is%3Aissue+is%3Aclosed) are tracked in the [GitHub Issues of this repository](https://github.com/blahosyl/enlightened-publishing/issues) and the [GitHub Issues of the original repository](https://github.com/blahosyl/academic-publishing/issues) (as the original repository may not be modified until Q4 2024).

->[!WARNING]
->Note: because of mistakenly starting issues in the wrong repository and later transferring them to the correct one, issue numbers in the commit messages up to commit nr.
-[325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/enlightened-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) don't match the new issue numbers in the repository.
-Unfortunately, the numbering of the transferred issues cannot be changed anymore.

->[!TIP]
->However, each issue has the corresponding commits linked, and these links work correctly.
-In addition, subsequent commit messages after [325a625dc5de4d670ef58a9617ec092529db10f1](https://github.com/blahosyl/enlightened-publishing/commit/325a625dc5de4d670ef58a9617ec092529db10f1) point to correct issues.

-Open issues delating to testing with physical devices (outside Chrome Dev Tools) are [#60](https://github.com/blahosyl/enlightened-publishing/issues/60), [#61](https://github.com/blahosyl/enlightened-publishing/issues/61), [#62](https://github.com/blahosyl/enlightened-publishing/issues/62) and [#66](https://github.com/blahosyl/enlightened-publishing/issues/66).
+Open issues relating to testing with physical devices (outside Chrome Dev Tools) are [#9](https://github.com/blahosyl/enlightened-publishing/issues/9), [#10](https://github.com/blahosyl/enlightened-publishing/issues/10), [#12](https://github.com/blahosyl/enlightened-publishing/issues/12) and [#13](https://github.com/blahosyl/enlightened-publishing/issues/13).

 ## Credits